joskulj/cryptbox/README.md

 using *gnome-session-properties*.

-While *cryptbox* is running, *source* and *destination diretory* are synchronized each 10 seconds.
+While *cryptbox* is running, *source* and *destination diretory* are synchronized each 15 minutes.
 The actions performed by *cryptbox* are logged in

     ~/.cryptbox.log